geoparse/geoparse/README.md

-GeoParse is a Python library designed for geospatial data analysis and visualization.
+GeoParse is a Python library designed for the visualization, analysis, and manipulation of vector geospatial data.
 It builds on top of popular libraries like GeoPandas and Folium, providing a powerful toolkit for working with geospatial data.
 GeoParse focuses on efficient geospatial indexing, geometry manipulations, and utilities to handle OpenStreetMap data with ease.

-### Key Features
 ---

+## Key Features
 * Efficient geospatial indexing using grid-based systems (H3, S2, Geohash)
 * Data visualization using Folium maps
 * Utilities for working with OpenStreetMap (OSM) data
 * Geometry manipulations and conversions between formats

+---
 # Installation